 Cash and cash equivalents consist of balances on hand and on deposit in banks and other financial institutions, and short-term investments.
 The Organization considers all highly liquid investments with original maturities of three months or less on the date of purchase to be cash equivalents.

 Money market funds

-Money market funds include funds designated and limited for the care and management of specific properties and specific purposes.
+Money market funds include funds designated and limited for the care and management of specific properties and specific purposes and therefore are not considered cash and cash equivalents.